rackerlabs/rackspace-how-to/content/rms-cloudflare/cloudflare-faq.md

 such, propagation everywhere might take longer than 5 minutes (in rare cases up to 48 hours).

-#### Can I use add-on domains with Cloudflare?

-Add-on domains are technically different domains that point to another "main" domain server.

-From a Cloudflare perspective, however, the domains are looked at as unique entities, which means that you would have to add each domain separately.

-Cloudflare treats each of the following as a separate domain:

-- example1.com
-- example2.com
-- example3.com

-Each domain needs to be added separately to your Cloudflare account.
-There's no limit on the number of host entries or other DNS entries in a Cloudflare account.
-If you have hundreds or thousands, as some customers do, this will impact the onboarding time with Rackspace Technology.

-All subdomains are included, as long as they are managed through the root of the domain, so these would all be considered one domain for your plan:

-- example1.com (Root domain)

-  - www.example1.com (subdomain 1)
-  - blog.example1.com (subdomain 2)
-  - Store.example1.com (subdomain 3)

 #### Can I add domains to my Cloudflare account?

 Yes, however Cloudflare considers each separate domain unique